Schroedinger's principle eliminates the EPR-locality paradox: Local measurements and the necessity of interacting quantum fields

+What Lieb remarks in \cite{Lieb} is that perturbation theory cannot converge, because if it did, it would yield the wrong answer regarding the high-photon-frequency behavior of the ground state energy.
+Formal series render this statement rigorous in the above sense.

+The results of Lieb and Loss in \cite{LL2} suggest the the above result remains true in full, relativistic qed.
+It means that the physical Hamiltonian $H$, i.e., the limit of $(H(\Lambda, \Delta)- E(\Lambda,\Delta))$, as $\Delta \to \infty$, followed by $\Lambda \to \infty$, in the proper sense (and within a non-Fock representation) does not yield a positive $H \ge 0$ if the prescription of perturbation theory is followed, as a consequence of the previous theorem, that is to say, \textbf{stability} is broken.

+The above theorem means that the energy of the vacuum of the interacting theory includes the huge energy of all electron-positron pairs, which is not accounted for by perturbation theory, rigorously defined as a formal series.
+Therefore \eqref{(4.3)} has to include in the operators $a(f), b(g)$ an unknown "dressing" by this cloud of photons!

+The reason for this unpleasant fact is is summarized by Lieb's prophetic words in \cite{Lieb}: ``The physical picture that begs to be understood on some decent level is that the electron is surrounded by a huge cloud of photons with an enormous energy.
+We are looking for small effects, called ``radiative corrections', and those effects are like a flea on an elephant.
+Perturbation theory treats the elephant as a perturbation of the flea''.

 \textbf{Acknowledgement} We should like to thank Elliott Lieb very heartily.
 He has been a mentor and a friend for several decades, and his stimulating lectures \cite{Li} have been the point of departure of the present manuscript.
+Thanks also to Klaas Landsman for constructive criticism of a previous version, and for reminding us of the important work of Haag on the subject, as well as of Fewster and Verch.
+We also thank Pedro L. Ribeiro for remarks and corrections.